 Q: Hold on!
 Define introvert.

 A: Sure!
 I think a lot.
 And I notice things other people overlook.
 But I get exhausted by loud environments, parties, crowds.
 I need to recharge my batteries reading a book.
 Or baking biscotti.
-Downtime is my essential vitamin.
+A dash of quiet time is my caffeine.

 Q: Sorry about that digression.
 I didn’t mean to interrupt you.